HathorNetwork/rfcs/projects/evm-compatible-bridge/federator.md

 #### POST /request/evm

 The federators will call this endpoint when an event is received in the EVM loop.
+The coordinator will check the smart contract to validate the information received by the federation.

 The endpoint will be expecting the fields: